-Why the data warehouse plays a key role in your CPM architecture
+Why a data warehouse plays a role in your CPM architecture

 As Corporate Performance Management initiatives are initiated, companies should reflect on how their CPM environment will interact with the (existing) data warehouse infrastructure so that both can serve as seamless input and output to each other.